apache/maven/Documentation/CACHE-HOWTO.md

 ### Adding source directory for bespoke project layouts

-In most of the cases incremental maven will recognize directories automatically by build introspection.
+In most of the cases incremental Maven will recognize directories automatically by build introspection.
 If not, you can add additional directories with `<include>`.
 Also you can filter out undesirable dirs and files by using exclude tag

 ```xml